-The Newcomer Women’s Services Toronto and The Newcomer Students’ Association are hosting a series of public forums aimed at mobilizing the immigrant and refugee communities to get involved with different social and environmental justice movements.
-Building Solidarity Across Movements will feature diverse social justice and grassroots movements to learn how they educate, organize, and mobilize their communities and how they build solidarity across differences and across movements.
+The Newcomer Women’s Services Toronto and The Newcomer Students’ Association are hosted a series of public forums aimed at mobilizing the immigrant and refugee communities to get involved with different social and environmental justice movements.
+Building Solidarity Across Movements featured diverse social justice and grassroots movements to learn how immigrant and refugee communities can educate, organize, and mobilize their communities and how they can build solidarity across differences and across movements.

 Second Forum – May 13, 2021

 Nevin Alqishawi (she/her) is a young leader from Palestine.
 She holds a degree in English Literature and is currently volunteering as a translator.
 Nevin spends her time actively participating in community initiatives for social participation and inclusion.
 She believes in the importance of inclusion of immigrants in all aspects of life.

 - Carolina Jimenez (she/her) is a community organizer with a passion for racial justice and health equity.
 She’s a Colombian migrant and settler on Dish With One Spoon Territory.
 She’s a registered nurse, public health professional and the coordinator of the Decent Work and Health Network.

 - Carolyn Ferns is the Public Policy Coordinator at the Ontario Coalition for Better Child Care.
 She holds Bachelor’s and Master’s degrees in early childhood studies with a focus on child care policy.
 She is a member of the board of directors of Child Care Now and the Childcare Resource and Research Unit.